DHTMLX/docs-spreadsheet/docs/themes/custom_theme.md

 ---
 sidebar_label: Custom theme
-title: Custom theme
+title: Custom Theme
-description: You can learn about the custom theme of the DHTMLX JavaScript Spreadsheet library in the documentation.
+description: You can learn how to create a custom theme in the documentation of the DHTMLX JavaScript Spreadsheet library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

-# Custom Theme
+# Custom theme

 If the base Spreadsheet themes don't fit your project, you can configure your own color theme.
 Check the **custom light** and **custom dark** themes in the snippet below: